 - Protect the found victims until the professional team comes.
 Always check the wounds of injured people, and if they are bleeding, cover them.
 Find pulse in the unconscious ones and help them to regain it.

 In many situations, basic first aid can help prevent a minor issue from worsening.
-First aid may potentially save a life in the event of a medical emergency or protect the victim until help arrives.
-The Occupational Health And Safety Authority (OSHA) mandates workers in construction, manufacturing and other relevant sectors to have basic first-aid knowledge and for contractors to have a designated first-aid kit.
+First aid may potentially save a life in the event of a medical emergency.
+If someone has a severe injury or sickness, they should be followed up on by a medical expert.